 2018 IMPORTANT DATES

-- Monday, January 23rd — Wearable Art Committee will finalize all decisions and contact accepted designers.
+- Monday, January 22nd — Wearable Art Committee will finalize all decisions and contact designers.

 - Wed.
 February 28, Thur.
 March 1 & Sat.
 March 3 — Dress Rehearsal, Sneak Peek and Gala Fashion Shows.
 Designer access to backstage prior to show for dressing and repairs will be announced.

 RULES FOR ENTRY

-- Selected individual entries receive one ticket to the Wed. night show.
-Group entries receive two tickets for the Wed. night show.
+- Selected individual entries receive one ticket to the Sneak Peek performance on March 1.
+Group entries receive two tickets for Sneak Peek performance.